glenliu/glenliu.github.io/finance/cfa/level3/SS5-6 PWM.md

 ## f discuss the relation between after-tax returns and different types of investor trading behavior;

+High turnover lowers tax alpha as the benefits of tax-deferred compounding are lost.
+In addition, more gains are taxed at higher short-term rather than lower long-term rates.

+In order from lowest tax alpha (highest turnover) to highest tax alpha (lowest turnover) are: traders, active investors, and passive investors.
+Exempt investors do not pay taxes.

 ## g explain tax loss harvesting and highest-in/first-out (HIFO) tax lot accounting;

+Tax loss harvesting uses investment losses to offset investment gains or income, resulting in a tax savings.
+This initial tax savings is overstated because the tax savings is taken now and the low cost basis is not available in the future.
+Harvesting is a deferral of taxes.

+Investors often accumulate a security position through a series of trades, each occurring at different points in time and at different prices.
+If a partial sale of the position is being made, it is generally best to designate the highest cost basis lot as being sold first (HIFO) to minimize the tax gain or maximize the tax loss.
+If future tax rates are expected to be higher than current rates, designating the lowest cost basis as being sold (LIFO) may be better as it accelerates tax payments to the present and lowers them in the future.

 ## h demonstrate how taxes and asset location relate to mean–variance optimization.

+Ideally, the efficient frontier of portfolios should be viewed on an after-tax basis.
+For example, an investor holds both stocks and bonds in both taxable and tax-exempt accounts.
+In this case, there are four different assets that could appear on the efficient frontier.
+Of course, the optimization process would have to be constrained to account for limits on the amount of funds that can be placed in tax-advantaged accounts and the type of assets that can be allocated to them.

+The mean-variance optimization should optimally allocate assets and determine the optimal asset location for each asset

 # READING 12.
 ESTATE PLANNING IN A GLOBAL CONTEXT